jakewhitton/notes/12/2_AP Government and Politics/4_Linkage Institutions/master.md

     * Usually, primary winner is already known due to vote count
         + Doesn't stop media from making damned good use of all that footage of balloons falling
     * Serves to unite the party after a bitter primary season
+    * Isn't as big a deal as it used to be